Aston Martin opens new factory to build key first SUV

-ST ATHAN, Wales (Reuters) - Aston Martin (AML.L) opened a new factory in Wales on Friday which will build the British automaker’s first sport utility vehicle, key to its hopes of a turnaround after a poor performance this year sent shares tumbling.
+ST ATHAN, Wales, Dec 6 (Reuters) - Aston Martin opened a new factory in Wales on Friday which will build the British automaker’s first sport utility vehicle, key to its hopes of a turnaround after a poor performance this year sent shares tumbling.

 Aston launched its DBX model last month, hoping that more female buyers will help boost sales after a year in which it has so far posted a pre-tax loss due to weaker-than-expected demand for its sports cars, particularly in Europe.